Supersonic-Sites/FinelyTunedTechnologies/content/about.md

     desc: >-
       Finely Tuned Technologies was founded by Richard Stokes in 2007.
-Richard’s team  brings 30 years of electrical and audio video systems design and installation expertise to the table.
+Richard’s team  brings 30 years of electrical and audio video systems design and installation expertise to your project.

       <br><br>